dansand/ResChapter/content/numpy.md

 ('first value in data:', 5249.8999020000001)
 ```

-A general view of the process of indexing is shown in the following schematic:
+A more general view of the process of indexing is shown in the following schematic:

 ```
 onetwothree = numpy.arange(3)